teovox4-beep/echo-words-privacy/privacy_policy_echo_words.md

 ---

-## 3. How We Use Your Information
+#### 3. How We Use Your Information

 We use collected information to:
 - Save and sync your game progress across sessions
-- Provide daily challenges and streak tracking
+- Provide daily challenges and streak trackin
 - Improve app performance and fix bugs
 - Send app updates via Firebase Remote Config